faerietree/fruit_nut_vegetable_robot/README.md

 Immobile due to high mass or good fixture to the ground.

-###Drehlager
+###Rotary bearing

-Function: Holding and rotatory joint of the radial arm.
+Function: Holding and rotary joint of the radial arm.
 Relays the connection of the port to the sliding element, tool.

 Realisation: http://www.youtube.com/watch?v=IMbGA-nOW64#t=5m35